Rev. Nicholas Whereat's story

-Join us this Refugee Week as we celebrate one million stories of welcome.
+This Refugee Week we joined in celebrating one million stories of welcome.

-To join in these celebrations we are thankful to be sharing stories of welcome from across the Common Grace movement, and celebrating the recent impact of our calls together to #EndTheWaiting.
-Please join us in sharing these stories with your community and networks during Refugee Week.
+To join in these celebrations we were thankful to share stories of welcome from across the Common Grace movement, and celebrate the recent impact of our calls together to #EndTheWaiting.
+Please join us in sharing these stories with your community and networks.

 As we celebrate this milestone in Australia, Refugee Week also invites us to look to the future.